 NATO has a liaison office at the headquarters of the AU.
 The liaison office is comprised of a Senior Military Liaison Officer, a Deputy and one support staff.
 The liaison office provides, at the AU’s request, subject matter experts, who work in the AU’s Political Affairs, Peace and Security Department alongside African counterparts.
 The NATO Senior Military Liaison Officer is the primary interlocutor and coordinator for the Alliance’s activities with the AU.
 The size of NATO’s presence on the ground in Addis Ababa is based upon the requests from the AU and the availability of resources from Allies.

 NATO Contact Point Embassy

 The Embassy of a NATO member country in Addis Ababa provides diplomatic support as the official NATO Contact Point Embassy to the AU on a rotational basis.
 The Ambassador regularly hosts other NATO Ambassadors and Defence Attachés based in Addis Ababa to share information on NATO activities with the AU.
-The Royal Norwegian Embassy currently fulfils this role.
+The Embassy of Canada currently fulfils this role.